AndreiDavydov/crocodiles-clocks/README.md

 ### 3. Generation

 There are not so many common approaches, which allow to generate images: Autoencoders (AE), Variational Autoencoders (VAE), Generative Adversarial Networks (GAN).
-I was trying to use the simplest AE.
+I have tried to use the simplest AE.

 All the code lies in "model_generation.py" module.